hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 ## Consuming Azure Cosmos DB .NET Core Live Migration Tool

-This repository includes a project that executes the migration, a migration progress project that tracts the progress and the throughput of the migration process, and a test project.
+This repository includes a [project that executes the migration](Src/MigrationExecutorFunctionApp/MigrationExecutorFunctionApp.csproj), a [project that tracks the progress](MigrationProgressTrackingApp/MigrationProgressTrackingApp.csproj) and the throughput of the migration process, and a [test project](Src/MigrationExecutorUnitTests/MigrationExecutorUnitTests.csproj ).
 To get started with migration, make sure you have the Target Container created.
 We don't check if the Monitored or Target container exists, so a wrong container id would lead to an undefined behavior.